Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-22-navigate-course-list.md

 ## Precondition

 At least three course are created.
+The tester sees the list of courses and has focus on one course.

 ## Postcondition

-A different course is selected.
+A original course is selected.

 ## Typical procedure

 1. Click <kbd>down</kbd>
-2. The second course is selected
+2. The course below is focused
 3. Click <kbd>up</kbd>
-4. The first course is selected
+4. The course above is focused

 ## Alternative procedures

+2.1 no course below \
+2.1.1 the first course is selected \
+4.1. no course above \
+4.1.1 the last course is selected

 ## Criticality